yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

 ### Succeed State

-<font _mstmutation="1" _msthash="166309" _msttexthash="33661784">The Succeed State (identified by ) either terminates a state machine successfully, ends a branch of a Parallel State, or ends an iteration of a Map State.
-The output of a Succeed State is the same as its input, possibly modified by "InputPath" and/or "OutputPath".</font>`"Type":"Succeed"`
+The Succeed State (identified by `"Type":"Succeed"`) either terminates a state machine successfully, ends a branch of a Parallel State, or ends an iteration of a Map State.
+The output of a Succeed State is the same as its input, possibly modified by "InputPath" and/or "OutputPath".

 The Succeed State is a useful target for Choice-State branches that don't do anything except terminate the machine.